Mybono/Mybono/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/rahul-jha98/rahul-jha98/main/techstack.gif" width="360px"/>

+###        People often ask me why testing?
+For me, this is an opportunity to provide a quality product.
+A deep understanding of business processes helps me a lot.
+Creativity, exact calculation, or effective scripting is all about testing.

 ***"Those who are not free thinkers cannot be responsible software testers.
 In RST methodology we call unfree thinkers who help test “supporting testers”